Frequently Asked Questions

 Where to start your wine education …

-In addition to Wine 101 and the French Wine Scholar program, the American Wine School offers all 3 Levels of study within the WSET framework.
+In addition to AWS Wine Classes and the Wine Scholar Guild programs, the American Wine School offers all 4 Levels of study within the WSET framework.
 While it is not necessary to take all levels of study, it is important to start at the correct level.
 The following details will help you determine where to begin your WSET wine education:

 WSET Level 1

 If you are new to wine, but are looking to hone your skills, this course may be right for you.
 The course begins by exploring how wine is made and the major grape varieties, but does not delve into wine regions of the world.
-The second lecture focuses on storage and service including the proper way to open a bottle of wine and a bottle of sparkling wine.
-The WSET Level 1 Course ends with a simple food and wine pairing exercise.
 Good for restaurant servers and novice wine sippers, Level 1 offers an educational snapshot of wine.
 A 30 question, multiple-choice exam is given the last day of class.

 WSET Level 2

 For those who are already familiar with the differences between red and white winemaking, Riesling and Chardonnay, Merlot and Cabernet Sauvignon, then Level 2 might be a good place to begin.
-Level 2 reviews the wine making process, but then focuses on the major wine regions of the world.
-By exploring topography, geography and climates, students gain a solid understanding why grapes such as Cabernet Sauvignon make very different wines if grown in France, Chile or California.
-The course covers all styles of winemaking including Port, Sherry & Champagne as well as basic production methods for making spirits.
+Level 2 reviews the wine making process, but then focuses on the major grapes of the world.
 WSET level 1 is not a requirement for this course.
 Students should plan a moderate amount of study time to pass the 50 question, multiple-choice exam.
 This course is on par with the Introductory Sommelier Course offered by the Court of Master Sommeliers (Note: WSET does not include restaurant service as part of the course).

 WSET Level 3